kyverno/kyverno/docs/dev/troubleshooting/reports.md

 It can be useful to determine if a particular resource kind is responsible for creating too many reports.

-If `APIVERSION`, `KIND` and `SUBJECT` is empty it means the report is orphan and it is an issue if the report is more than a couple minutes old.
+If `APIVERSION`, `KIND` and `SUBJECT` is empty it means the report is orphan and it is an issue if the report is more than a couple of minutes old.

 ```console
 # list cluster admission reports